 Our compensation committee, which is comprised entirely of independent directors, is primarily responsible for developing and implementing our compensation policies and establishing and approving the compensation for our executive officers.
-The compensation committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves annually all compensation decisions relating to our executive officers, including our Chief Executive Officer.
+The compensation committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves annually all compensation decisions relating to our executive officers, including our CEO.
 Our compensation committee operates under a written charter adopted by our Board, which provides that the compensation committee has overall responsibility for:

-- periodically reviewing and assessing our processes and procedures for the consideration and determination of executive compensation; - reviewing and approving grants and awards under incentive-based compensation plans and equity-based plans; and - determining the type and level of compensation of our Chief Executive Officer and our other executive officers.
+- periodically reviewing and assessing our processes and procedures for the consideration and determination of executive compensation; - reviewing and approving grants and awards under incentive-based compensation plans and equity-based plans; and - determining the type and level of compensation of our CEO and our other executive officers.

 In reviewing and approving these matters, our compensation committee considers such matters as it deems appropriate, including our financial and operating performance, the alignment of the interests of our executive officers and our stockholders and our ability to attract and retain qualified and committed individuals.
-In determining the appropriate compensation levels for our Chief Executive Officer, the compensation committee meets outside the presence of our Chief Executive Officer and other executive officers.
-With respect to the compensation levels of our other executive officers, the compensation committee meets outside the presence of all executive officers except our Chief Executive Officer.
-Our Chief Executive Officer annually reviews the performance of each of the other named executive officers with the compensation committee.
+In determining the appropriate compensation levels for our CEO, the compensation committee meets outside the presence of our CEO and other executive officers.
+With respect to the compensation levels of our other executive officers, the compensation committee meets outside the presence of all executive officers except our CEO.
+Our CEO annually reviews the performance of each of the other named executive officers with the compensation committee.

-Our compensation committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions.
-In 2016, our compensation committee engaged Compensia as its compensation consultant.
+Our compensation committee has the authority under its charter to engage the services of consulting firms or other outside advisors to assist it in designing our compensation programs and in making compensation decisions.
+In 2017, our compensation committee engaged Compensia as its compensation consultant.
 Our compensation committee has assessed the independence of Compensia consistent with NASDAQ listing standards and has concluded that the engagement of Compensia does not raise any conflict of interest.
 In addition, the Company provides data for and subscribes to "off-the-shelf" surveys produced by Radford, an Aon Hewitt Company, which our management team uses for non-executive compensation and benefits planning purposes.